 Step 2: Once you and your accomplices have your entry forms, solve the 30 clues that lead you through the 5 kilometer walk.
 That’s roughly 3.1 miles of neural exercise, bipedal locomotion and discovering fun and interesting things along the way.

 Do the Gumshoe in one day or over several – you’ve got 10 days, including two week-ends, to complete the walk.
-Experienced Gumshoes report that it takes about three and a half hours, but if you're one of those people who can't find your car keys when they're in your hand, pack an overnight bag.
+Experienced Gumshoes report that it takes two to two and a half hours, but if you're one of those people who can't find your car keys when they're in your hand, pack an overnight bag.

 Step 3: Return your entry form to Ken's, the PNC, Starbucks or Couth Buzzard by 6 pm Sunday, August 9, and you're entered for the Gumshoe prize drawing and a chance to win one of 10 (count 'em) $100 gift cards to these local businesses:

 - Greenwood Hardware

 - Ken's Market

 - Chaco Canyon Organic Cafe

 You buy your entry form, dillydally and the next thing you know, it’s the last day of the event.
 “Too late to do the Gumshoe,” you tell yourself, but wait—after all, that’s what you did to get yourself into your predicament—do the Procrastishoe!

 Join fellow malingerers at Ken’s at 3 pm Sunday, August 9, to collectively do the walk with the Gumshoe Answer Man following behind and providing hints.
 It’s an opportunity to salvage your investment—you’ll be done in time to submit your form for the prize drawings—and to mix it up with like-minded procrastinators in a party atmosphere!